Reducing Incidences of Secondary Decay With Bioactivity

 incredible minds in general dentistry shared innovative and not-so-well-known techniques and products to the audience.
 It was at that course where I learned about bioactivity.
 By now, you have probably heard the word, but I would like to describe bioactivity the way I understand it best.

-by a highly mineralized cement substance.
+Our enamel is a bunch of rods held together by a highly mineralized cement substance.
 This is like holding a bunch of nerf bullets together in your hand, and then squirting superglue all over the bullets.
 Demineralization, which is caused by acid from bacteria, sugar, and bad luck, weakens the superglue.
 If the glue weakens enough, you lose some of the nerf bullets, or you then have enamel cavitation.
 Dentin is made of similar hydroxyapatite crystals but is arranged in a much more porous grouping, such as a really hard block of Swiss cheese, allowing for branches of the pulp to occupy the tubes within the cheese.

-enamel, and those branches of the pulp in a really convenient way.
+Certain minerals act on the dentin, the enamel, and those branches of the pulp in a really convenient way.
 Fluoride is like superglue to the hydroxyapatite rods in the enamel and hydroxyapatite crystals in the dentin, holding them together and inhibiting demineralization

 and eventual cavitation.
 Additional ions, such as strontium, silicate, aluminum, borate, and sodium, all act either independently or in combination with one another to neutralize the demineralization of acid and inhibit plaque formation.